Financial-Times/x-dash/packages/x-handlebars/readme.md

 });
 ```

 This module will install the [x-engine][x-engine] and [Hyperons][hyperons] modules as a peer dependencies to perform the rendering of `x-` components.
-Please refer to the x-engine documentation to setup the module with Hyperons.
+Please refer to the x-engine documentation to setup your application.

 [n-ui]: https://github.com/Financial-Times/n-ui/
 [x-engine]: https://github.com/Financial-Times/x-dash/tree/master/packages/x-engine